brunseba/messaging-system-tech-watch/docs/implementation/best-practices.md

 - **Governance**: Implement data governance policies to ensure data privacy and compliance.
 - **Backup Solutions**: Set up automated backup routines and validate restoration processes.

+## Message Format and Interoperability

+- **Standard Formats**: Use widely accepted message formats like JSON, XML, or Avro to ensure cross-system compatibility.
+- **Schema Registry**: Implement a schema registry to manage and validate message schemas, enabling version control and reducing serialization errors.
+- **Interoperability Best Practices**: Design messages for forward and backward compatibility to accommodate changes without breaking clients or producers.
+- **Metadata Management**: Incorporate metadata in messages to support identification, routing, and processing logic.
+- **Data Contracts**: Establish and adhere to data contracts to maintain consistency and reliability across different systems.

 ## Compliance and Regulations

 - **Adhere to Standards**: Follow industry standards and regulations (e.g., GDPR, HIPAA).